makersacademy/chitter-challenge/README.md

 -  You only can peep if you are logged in.

-Setting up testing and development environments:
+Setting up testing and development environments
 ------------------------------------------------

 In order to play around with this app you need to clone the repo shown below and execute the following commands to be complete functional.